Sites of metabolism detection software tools | Drug discovery data analysis

-The cytochrome P450s (CYPs) are a family of heme-thiolate proteins that metabolize ∼90% of FDA-approved drugs (Nebert and Russell, 2002).
+The cytochrome P450s (CYPs) are a family of heme-thiolate proteins that metabolize ∼90% of FDA-approved drugs.
 Most CYPs are ‘regioselective’, strongly favouring the oxidation of certain sites of metabolism (SOMs) over others.
 Knowledge of the SOMs, the specific atom(s) of a molecule that are oxidized by specific CYP isozymes, is valuable information for early-stage lead design and optimization.
 Armed with this knowledge, medicinal chemists can make rational modifications to a candidate lead in order to change its CYP-mediated metabolism.

 Provides models allowing to predict sites of metabolism.
 FAME is a machine learning method that relies on descriptors based on 2D representation of a molecule and uses a random forest (RF) model to facilitate predictions.
 The software uses a slightly modified version of the visualization implemented in SMARTCyp.
 It can be used by researchers with confidential data as no transmission of such to external sources is required.